-I once heard all handpan scales pretty much fall into one of three categories (and so far, it seems to hold true):
+All handpan scales pretty much fall into one of three categories:

-As you listen to handpan videos online, ask yourself if the instrument sounds major, minor or flavorful.
+As you listen to handpan videos, ask yourself if the instrument sounds "major" or "minor" or "flavorful".
 That simple exercice will put you one step closer to knowing which handpan scale is the right one for you.

 1) Major: Handpans with Happy Scales

-Major-sounding scales are bright, cheerful and overall happy.
+Major-sounding scales are bright, peaceful, cheerful and overall: happy.
 Handpans with major scales tend to be relaxing and pleasant to play.
-They're very well suited for meditative play or music therapy.
+They are very well-suited for meditative play, music therapy or sound healing.

 Why wouldn't you want a major handpan scale?
-While handpans with major scales can bring you joy instantly, they may lack the tension and the emotion that comes with minor scales.
+While handpans with major scales can instantly bring you feelings of joy, they may lack the tension or the emotion that comes with minor scales.

 2) Minor: Handpans with Sad Scales